Death of Corrie McKeague: Landfill search

 In February 2017, police started searching the landfill previously identified as being the last place his mobile phone was located when it connected to a tower.
 This was in the belief that McKeague had slept in a bin in the Horseshoe area and had been crushed to death when the bin lorry collected the contents of the bin and transported them to the landfill site.
-Whilst Suffolk Police stated that McKeague had gone and slept in a bin in the Horseshoe area, his family said that they did not believe this version of events.
+While Suffolk Police stated that McKeague had gone and slept in a bin in the Horseshoe area, his family said that they did not believe this version of events.
 They point to the fact that he was proud of his appearance and if necessary, he could have gone and slept in his car which was not very far away.

 The search was planned to cover 1,100 yd2 to a depth of 25 ft and was expected to take ten weeks.
 On 13 February, McKeague's mother announced that a £50,000 reward, offered for information about her son, was to be withdrawn if nobody came forward in the following week.
 By May 2017, it was revealed that search had cost Suffolk Police £1 million and that it might take longer than the estimated 10 weeks.
 This makes the case one of the most expensive missing person enquiries that the Suffolk Police have ever dealt with.
 By May, they had sifted through 3,000 tonnes of waste.

 On 1 March, a 26-year-old man was arrested on suspicion of attempting to pervert the course of justice.
 He was not the driver of the bin lorry nor a relative of McKeague.
 On 7 March, the suspect was released and the police stated that they believed he had genuinely made a mistake and that the charge had been dropped.
 In conjunction with this, police revealed that an error had been made in the calculations of the weight of the bin lorry and that it was close to 100 kg.
 Urquhart stated on Facebook that "This can really, devastatingly, only mean one thing".

 On 5 June, it was announced that police were finding "items from the right time" and place of McKeague's disappearance.
 About 4,430 tonnes of waste had been searched, but a police spokeswoman said: "The work is constantly being reviewed and, as the search team are still finding items from the right time frame that are identifiable as coming from the town, the search will continue on a week by week basis.".